 How the Grinch Stole Christmas by Dr. Seuss (1957)

 At first glance, How the Grinch Stole Christmas looks like a silly, playful book.
-But I think this book has one of the best messages — all the pomp and circumstance, the gift giving, the festive music, the delicious food that we think define Christmas — those things are all just by-products.
+But I think this book has one of the best messages — all the pomp and circumstance, the gift giving, the festive music, the delicious food that we think defines Christmas — those things are all just by-products.
 We don’t NEED any of them to enjoy Christmas.
-And that’s what the Grinch learns when thinks he “stole” Christmas.
-If it’s been a while since you’ve read this one, definitely pick this one up, and enjoy it by yourself or with a child in your life.
+And that’s what the Grinch learns when he thinks he “stole” Christmas.
+If it’s been a while since you’ve read this one, definitely pick this one up and enjoy it by yourself or with a child in your life.

 the family under the bridge